Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 SESSION THREE: OPAT in Practice

-Chair: Ann Noble, NHS Lothian
+Chair: Ann Noble, NHS Lanarkshire

 Mission Possible: Reframing barriers to OPAT self-administration in vulnerable patients